is air fryer safe during pregnancy ceramic non toxic kitchen

 Most standard air fryers use PTFE-based nonstick coatings.
 PTFE belongs to the PFAS chemical family — a group of synthetic compounds the EPA has linked to developmental and reproductive health concerns.
 Research has specifically flagged PFAS exposure during pregnancy as a risk factor for low birth weight, thyroid disruption, and immune system effects in newborns.
 These compounds cross the placental barrier — what you’re exposed to, your baby is exposed to.

 A nonstick basket that’s scratched, chipped, or simply running at high heat repeatedly is the source of that exposure in a kitchen context.
 It’s not theoretical — it’s daily.
+For a full breakdown of what these coatings release, see our guide on what chemicals air fryers release by material type.

 Coating Types: What’s Safe and What to Avoid During Pregnancy